maddenmanel/maddenmanel.github.io/_posts/2025-03-22-auto-pick-tool.md

 In the world of Affiliate Marketing, content creators often face the challenge of selecting optimal products from platforms like Amazon and eBay.
 This selection process is both time-consuming and resource-intensive.
 Our Auto Pick Tool aims to streamline this workflow, enabling content creators to efficiently identify and promote the most valuable products from various affiliate networks.

+We know the Affiliate is a platform that allows users to earn money by promoting products from other websites.
+And like amazon affiliate a lot of blogs and social media use the affiliate link to promote the products and earn money from the affiliate link. [amazon-affiliate-marketing](https://www.shopify.com/zh/blog/amazon-affiliate-marketing)

 ## The project plan